nizarbechir/testLynxCompliance/README.md

-# Play Java Product with JPA
+# Test from Lynx Compliance on PLAY FRAMEWORK

-This project demonstrate how to create a simple CRUD application with Play, using JPA.
+This project demonstrate how to create a  single page bookstore using Bootstrap CSS, and DataTables JavaScript plugin.